bensk/CSNYC_Python/_pages/Lesson5.1_FunctionsPractie.md

 (Assume that the number you are given will always be positive.)

 ## Rectangle
-Write a function called `rctangle`.
+Write a function called `rectangle`.
 It takes two numbers as user input, and prints a rectangle.

 It should look like this: